ABOUT

 Calculus, Statistics, Linear Algebra, and Discrete Mathematics;

-Classic College-kid hustle.
+classic College-kid hustle.

 SELECTED PROJECTS